 Downtime is one of the biggest challenges during data migration.
 Using CDC, you can conduct nearly zero-downtime migrations as it does not disrupt workloads.

-Now that you have a basic understanding of CDC, let’s explore trigger-based CDC.
+Now that you have a basic understanding of CDC, let’s explore the types of CDC.

 Zooming in on Trigger-Based CDC